blackcatserious/expert/README.md

 jobs and static generation still produce shareable links that point at your live domain instead of `localhost`.
 Header-derived hosts default to `https://` unless the hostname resolves to a local machine, so production deployments generate secure absolute links without any extra configuration.
+If your proxy strips the port from `Host`, Morphic now respects `X-Forwarded-Port`/`X-Port` so URLs keep their custom ports while still matching configured domains.

 ### Docker Prebuilt Image